camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I remove an inactive Maintainer?**

 A Maintainer may resign by notifying the Project mailing list and remove his name from the MAINTAINERS.MD.
-A Maintainer with no Project activity for a year will be treated as if he had resigned.
+A Maintainer with no Project activity for a year will be treated as if the Maintainer had resigned.

 **How do I remove a Project participant?**